1966 Laotian coup d'état: Background

 Generals Kouprasith Abhay, Oudone Sananikone, and Ouane Rattikone plotted against the air force head.
 On 3 July 1965, a land mine blew up a jeep in Thao Ma's entourage in an attempted assassination.
 There was widespread agreement that his rivals were responsible.
 Later in the year, controversy flared over usage of the RLAF's transports.
 When three C-47s were delivered to air force headquarters in Savannakhet, Kouprasith and Ouane demanded their transfer to Wattay, where they would be available to the generals.
 Thao Ma refused the transfer on the grounds that the transports would be used for smuggling gold and opium instead of military use.
 To retaliate, promotions within the RLAF were limited.

 On 1 April 1966, the General Staff held a planning meeting.
 After informing Kong Le that the RLA was about to absorb his Neutralist troops, they chastised Thao Ma for his independence, noting that the RLAF was a Royal Lao Army unit.
 His emphasis on raiding the Ho Chi Minh Trail instead of flying close air support for the infantry was criticized.
 On 21 April, General Ouane announced that Sourith Don Sasorith would be appointed to command the RLAF.
 A mutiny was then fomented within the RLAF in early May 1966, with the Chief of Staff and several fighter pilots bribed to cause trouble.
 By 12 May, the General Staff ordered Thao Ma to pass command to the RLAF Chief of Staff, take up staff duties in a new job, and move RLAF headquarters to Wattay Airbase outside Vientiane.
 In mid-May, the air force general met fellow conspirators Bounleut Saycocie, Thao Ty, and Nouphet Daoheuang on five consecutive nights.
 They decided to rebel against the General Staff on 4 June, the day before Thao Ma would pass command to his chief of staff.

 However, Thao Ma began his revolt two days early, on 2 June 1966.
 General Nouphet's regiment surrounded the Savannakhet airstrip.
 However, the other plotters took no action, and the insurrection was over within 48 hours.
 The transports were split off into a separate Military Airlift Command under Sourith, leaving fighter operations to Thao Ma.
 He moved 30 loyal pilots and a dozen AT-28s to Luang Prabang.

-Thao Ma found himself under increasingly heavy emotional strain.
+Thao Ma found himself under an increasingly heavy emotional strain.
 The ongoing internal strife brought RLAF operations to a near standstill during Summer 1966.
 However, King Sisavang Vatthana's influence kept Thao Ma in his command.
 On 27 September, Thao Ma lost control of the transports.
 However, he remained in charge of the AT-28s, which were now dispersed into four air operations centers in four separate Military Regions of Laos.
 By early October, rumor had it that Thao Ma was about to be shuffled into a desk job.
 On 16 October, the General Staff forced Kong Le into exile.
 According to one source, Thao Ma was not immediately aware of this, and counted on Kong Le's aid in a coup situation.